-G. Enhanced Crisis Intervention Team (ECIT)
+F. Enhanced Crisis Intervention Team (ECIT)

-The Enhanced Crisis Intervention Team (ECIT) is comprised of specially-trained, uniformed sworn personnel who function as specialists to respond to calls involving individuals affected by a behavioral health disorder or experiencing a behavioral health crisis.
+The Enhanced Crisis Intervention Team (ECIT) is comprised of specially-trained, uniformed sworn personnel who function as specialists to respond to calls involving individuals affected by behavioral health disorders or who are experiencing behavioral health crises.

-H. Mental Health Response Advisory Committee (MHRAC)
+G. Mental Health Response Advisory Committee (MHRAC)

 The MHRAC is comprised of subject matter experts from within the community, including Department personnel.
 MHRAC assists the Department in identifying and developing mental health resources, solutions to behavioral health crises, and emergency intervention strategies designed to improve outcomes for individuals living with behavioral health issues or who are experiencing behavioral health crises.
-The MHRAC reviews, analyzes and recommends appropriate changes to the Department policies, procedures, and training methods regarding Department personnel's interactions with individuals in behavioral health crises, affected by a behavioral health issue, or who are experiencing chronic homelessness.
+The MHRAC reviews, analyzes, and recommends appropriate changes to Department policies, procedures, and training methods regarding Department personnel's interactions with individuals in behavioral health crises, affected by a behavioral health issue, or who are experiencing chronic homelessness.

-I. Mobile Crisis Team (MCT)
+H. Mobile Crisis Team (MCT)